 Pia Enebrink's research group

-Evidence-based practice: prevention, treatment, and implementation
+Evidence-based interventions: prevention, treatment, implementation

 Selected publications